jcdesimp/upld/README.md

 =========

-Small python script to quickly upload a file to a remote destintion (typically a web server) and get the public URL for sharing a file quickly from your own server.
+Small python script to quickly upload a file to a remote destintion (typically a web server) and get the public URL for sharing a file quickly to your own server.

 ```
 usage: upld.py [-h] [-n Filename] [-c] File